zaid-g/SaltPass/README.md

 Program tested on Debian linux.

-To retrieve the password given a salt (salt could be website name user wants to login to, file name user is encrypting, etc..), user executes the program and enters their master password and the salt.
+To retrieve the password given a salt (salt could be website name you wants to login to, file name you encrypting, etc..), execute the program and enters their master password and the salt.
 The program then outputs the unique password (generated deterministically at run time) consisting of pseudo-random alpha-numeric/special characters given that salt.

 ```
 e.g.